-One of the requirements for using the SharePoint Online Migration API is the use of an Azure container for temporary storage.
-The cost of an Azure container is now free; the free default Azure container is now part of the basic SharePoint online offering.
-Every tenant who signs up for SharePoint Online will get this for free.
+One of the requirements for using the SharePoint Migration API is the use of an Azure container for temporary storage.
+The cost of an Azure container is now free; the free default Azure container is now part of the basic SharePoint offering.
+Every tenant who signs up for SharePoint will get this for free.

 Important key aspects include:

 The containers and queues are unique per request and not reused.
 Once a container is given to a customer this container will not be reused or shared.